CD player: Analog signal recovery from the disc

 To read the data from the disc, a laser beam shines on the surface of the disc.
 Surface differences between discs being played, and tiny position differences once loaded, are handled by using a movable lens with a very close focal length to focus the light on the disc.
-A low-mass lens coupled to an electromagnetic coil is in charge of keeping focused the beam on the 600 nm wide data track.
+A low-mass lens coupled to an electromagnetic coil is in charge of keeping the beam focused on the 600 nm wide data track.

-When the player tries to read from a stop, it first does a focus seek program that moves the lens up and down from the surface of the disc until a reflection is detected; when there is a reflection, the servo electronics lock in place keeping the lens in perfect focus while the disc rotates and changes its relative height from the optical block.
+When the player tries to read from a stop, it first does a focus seek program that moves the lens up and down from the surface of the disc until a reflection is detected; when there is a reflection, the servo electronics lock in place, keeping the lens in perfect focus while the disc rotates and changes its relative height from the optical block.

 Different brands and models of optical assemblies use different methods of focus detection.
 On most players, the focus position detection is made using the difference in the current output of a block of four photodiodes.
-The photodiode block and the optics are arranged in such a way that a perfect focus projects a circular pattern on the block while a far or near focus projects an ellipse differing in the position of the long edge in north–south or west-southwest.
+The photodiode block and the optics are arranged in such a way that a perfect focus projects a circular pattern on the block, while a far or near focus projects an ellipse differing in the position of the long edge in north–south or west-southwest.
 That difference is the information that the servo amplifier uses to keep the lens at the proper reading distance during the playback operation, even if the disc is warped.

 Another servo mechanism in the player is in charge of keeping the focused beam centered on the data track.